Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 Scaling with $y_l$ suggests that secondary images will rarely be identified individually but can be detected collectively.
-Fig.~\ref{fig:image_realizations} shows the distributions of images in the sky and their amplitude and delay, for two realizations with low and high $\kappa_c$.
-The results are obtained from numerical solutions and assuming isolated lenses, Eq.~\eqref{eq:mu_pl}.
+Figure~\ref{fig:image_realizations} shows the distributions of images in the sky and their amplitude and delay, for two realizations with low and high $\kappa_c$, computed exactly from the joint Fermat potential of all lenses (End Matter, Appendix A).
 For $\kappa_c\ll 1$ at most one lens is closely aligned with the source.
-Then Eq.~\eqref{eq:mu_pl} describes the two brightest images, plus other secondary images with $y_k\gg 1$.
+Then Eq.~\eqref{eq:mu_pl} describes the two brightest images, plus other secondary images with $y_l\gg 1$.
 The higher $\kappa_c$ increases both individual magnifications and the chance of forming additional images~\cite{Katz_random_microlensing_86,Venumadhav:2017pps,Pascale:2021bdo}.
-Therefore, the isolated lens approximation is accurate for $\kappa_c\ll 1$ and conservative otherwise (see Fig.~\ref{fig:N0_SNR} below).
+Therefore, the isolated lens approximation is accurate for $\kappa_c\ll 1$ and conservative otherwise (End Matter, Appendix A, Fig.~\ref{fig:N0_SNR}).
 Hereafter I assume that lenses can be treated as isolated.

 The time distribution of secondary images encodes information about the lens mass distribution.
 Each secondary image arrives with a characteristic delay, which depends on the lens mass, redshift and offset as